microsoft/PowerToys/README.md

 - We've introduced a throttle before a query is done to ensure typing is done to increase performance.
 Thanks [@shandsj](https://github.com/shandsj)!
 - Fixed a crash in WebSearch when there's an empty pattern setup for the system's default browser.
 - Fixed a bug where VSCodeWorkspaces was not finding portable installations of VSCode.
 Thanks [@harvastum](https://github.com/harvastum)!
+- The Calculator plugin reacts better to invalid input and internal errors.
+Thanks [@htcfreek](https://github.com/htcfreek)!
+- The Calculator plugin can now be configured to use the US number format instead of the system one.
+Thanks [@htcfreek](https://github.com/htcfreek)!
+- The Folder plugin supports paths starting with "/".
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Settings